 If you’re not up for a 2-3hr return hike you’ll be pleased to know you can also stop half way at the Wineglass Bay lookout and get some fantastic photos.

-4. Learn about convict history at Port Arthur (and see a Tassie Devil)
+4. Learn about convict history at Port Arthur Historic Site

 Port Arthur on the rugged Tasman Peninsula is one of Tasmania’s most popular destinations, and while it is beautiful there are important lessons to be learned as you wander the jumbled ruins and impeccably manicured lawns of this incredible UNESCO World Heritage site.

-Plenty of other attractions are scattered across the Tasman Peninsula, such as Remarkable Cave, the Tessellated Pavement, the delicious treats of Federation Chcocolate, and the iconic Three Capes hiking trail.
+Plenty of other attractions are scattered across the Tasman Peninsula, such as Remarkable Cave, the Tessellated Pavement, the delicious treats of Federation Chocolate, and the iconic Three Capes hiking trail.

 5. Immerse yourself in Hobart’s exciting festivals